kamranayub/kamranayub.github.io/input/posts/2020-08-21-course-testing-progress-web-apps-cypress-webdriverio.md.md

 - Testing
 ---

-Today my new course [Testing Progressive Web Apps](https://bit.ly/PSPWATesting)
+Today my new course [Testing Progressive Web Apps](https://bit.ly/PSPWATesting) has been published and I'm pretty excited for it (like usual!).

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMTQxODY5Nzg5NF19
+eyJoaXN0b3J5IjpbLTE5MTkzNzUyOTldfQ==
 -->